primordialstew/introduction-to-sqlalchemy-2013/handout/source/relational.rst

 another table can be constrained such that its rows may refer to a row that is guaranteed to be present in this table.
-This is implemented by establishing a column or columns in the "remote" table whose values must match a value of the primary key of the "local" table.
+This is implemented by establishing a column or columns in the "remote", or child, table whose values must match a value of the primary key of the "local", or parent, table.
 Both sets of columns are then named as members of a :term:`foreign key constraint`, which instructs the database to enforce that values in these "remote" columns are guaranteed to be present in the "local" table's set of primary key columns.